 CRISPR technology was adapted from the natural defense mechanisms of bacteria and archaea, a domain of relatively simple single-celled microorganisms.
 These organisms use CRISPR-derived RNA, a molecular cousin to DNA, and various Cas proteins to foil attacks by viruses.
 To foil attacks, the organisms chop up the DNA of viruses and then stow bits of that DNA in their own genome, to be used as a weapon against the foreign invaders should those viruses attack again.

 When the components of CRISPR are transferred into other, more complex, organisms, those components can then manipulate genes, a process called "gene editing."
-No one really knew what this process looked like until 2017, when a team of researchers led by Mikihiro Shibata of Kanazawa University in Japan and Hiroshi Nishimasu of the University of Tokyo showed, for the very first time, what it looks like when a CRISPR is in action, Live Science previously reported.
+No one really knew what this process looked like until 2017, when a team of researchers led by Mikihiro Shibata of Kanazawa University in Japan and Hiroshi Nishimasu of the University of Tokyo, showed for the very first time what it looks like when a CRISPR is in action.

 Key components of CRISPR(opens in new tab)